Home

 FORDHAM ROAD

 Fordham Road Between Fordham Road and 188th Streets/Grand Concourse) opened 7/1/1933: This is the largest station on the Concourse line with plenty of hidden stairs and passageways and is home to one of the largest shopping strips in New York City.
-Express stop with the usual 3 tracks and 2 island platforms, the S/B platform widens at the north end to allow a wall that splits the middle track with the S/B local track, creating 2 “side” platforms, the only station to have a mix of island and side platforms split up in the entire NYC subway system.
+Express stop with the usual 3 tracks and 2 island platforms, the Southbound platform widens at the north end to allow a wall that splits the middle track with the Southbound local track, creating 2 “side” platforms, the only station to have a mix of island and side platforms split up in the entire NYC subway system.
 The platform wall used to have a passageway when you came down the first staircase at Fordham Road side, from middle track to local track, it is cordoned off permanently.
-F/T side is actually at East 188th Street, with 4 street stairs, one for each corner, while P/T side at Fordham Road has 2 street stairs, both at east side of Fordham and Concourse.
+Fulltime side is actually at East 188th Street, with 4 street stairs, one for each corner, while Part time side at Fordham Road has 2 street stairs, both at east side of Fordham and Concourse.
 There use to be 2 additional street stairs and passageway at the west side of Fordham and Grand Concourse, (that’s nearest where the former Alexander’s/Caldor stores once stood in the large building, today there are a mix of stores inside.
-There also was once an exit inside the store) the passageway and exits are closed.
-There is a Station or RTO Field Office at the south end of the F/T mezzanine, but it is a result of the shortening of the mezzanine and elimination of 2 platform stairs for each side.
+There also was once an exit inside the store) the passageway and exits are closed, but it is a result of the shortening of the mezzanine and elimination of 2 platform stairs for each side.
 Uptown side has 6 platform stairs and 2 closed stairs.
 Downtown side has 6 platform stairs and 4 closed stairs, 2 existing at north end of local side, and 2 removed stairs at south side.
 Tile band is purple with black borders.
-A tower sits on the south end at the Manhattan-bound platform, and is usable.
-This tower will be closed and removed once the signal system on the Concourse line is completed in 2006.
+A tower was on the south end at the Manhattan-bound platform, and has been closed and removed .

 ________________________